Research Lab at Portland Psychotherapy

 2012-2013 – Scott Rower, Ph.D.
 (Alliant University) Went on to be employed as: Psychologist at Portland Psychotherapy until he transition into private practice in Hood River, OR.

 2011-2012 – Paul Guinther, Ph.D.
 (University of New Mexico) Went on to be employed as: Research Psychologist at Portland Psychotherapy until he went on to work at an outpatient clinic.

 2010-2011 – Richard Nobles, Ph.D.
-(University of Washington) Went on to be employed as: Staff psychologist at Truman Medical Center – Lakewood Counseling in Lee’s Summit, Missouri.
-He is also an assistant clinical professor of psychiatry at University of Missouri – Kansas City.
-In addition to his clinical work, he teaches, supervises, conducts trainings, and holds grand rounds for budding psychiatrists.
+(University of Washington) Went on to be employed as: Staff psychologist at Truman Medical Center – Lakewood Counseling in Lee’s Summit, Missouri and an assistant clinical professor of psychiatry at University of Missouri – Kansas City.

 2009-2010 – Brian Thompson, Ph.D.
 (University of Montana) Went on to be employed as: Psychologist at Portland Psychotherapy.